ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Later, you will use the channel to send or receive data.
-But first, we need to prepare the data and send it in a way that VPP can understand.
+Later, you will use the channel to send and receive data.
+But first, you need to prepare the data and send it in a way that VPP can understand.

 #### 1. Binary API

 !!! note
     This section provides some background on the binary API.
 This can be skipped, and you can proceed to the _Synchronous VPP call_ section of this tutorial.

 GoVPP is a toolset for VPP management.
-It provides a high-level API for communication with the GoVPP core and for sending and receiving messages to/from the VPP via adapter.
-This is a component between GoVPP and VPP responsible for sending and receiving binary-encoded data via the VPP socket client (by default, but the VPP shared memory is also available when needed).
+It provides a high-level API for communication with the GoVPP core, and for sending and receiving messages to/from the VPP via adapter.
+This is a component between GoVPP and VPP responsible for sending and receiving binary-encoded data via the VPP socket client.
+The socket is the default, but the VPP shared memory is also available when needed.
 It also provides a bindings generator for VPP JSON binary API definitions referred to as the **binapi-generator**.

 Bindings are by default present in the path `/usr/share/vpp/api/` and divided into multiple logical files.
-Any of the JSON API files can be transformed into the `.go` file using binapi-generator.
-Generated API calls or messages can be then directly referenced in the go code.
-The vpp-agent stores generated binary API files in the [binapi directory](https://github.com/ligato/vpp-agent/tree/master/plugins/vpp/binapi) (the tutorial example uses interface bindings from this directory as well)
+Any of the JSON API files can be transformed into the `.go` file using the binapi-generator.
+Generated API calls or messages can be then directly referenced in the Go code.
+The VPP agent stores generated binary API files in the [binapi directory](https://github.com/ligato/vpp-agent/tree/master/plugins/vpp/binapi).

 The binapi-generator uses following format:
 ```bash
 binapi-generator --input-file=/usr/share/vpp/api/<name>.api.json --output-dir=<path>
 ```

-Remember that the `*.api.json` files are present only when the VPP is installed in the system.
-This step needs to be done only once, and files must be re-generated only when a new VPP (version) with changes in the API is introduced.
+Remember that the `*.api.json` files are present only when the VPP is installed on the system.
+This step needs to be done only once.
+The binapi-generator must regenerate the files with the introduction of a new VPP version containing API changes.

-In this tutorial, the `binapi-generator` has generated the required messages, so you will not need this step.
+In this tutorial, the `binapi-generator` has generated the required messages, so you will not need to perform this step.
 Only the correct VPP version is mandatory.

-To check on the supported VPP versions, see the [vpp.env file ](https://github.com/ligato/vpp-agent/blob/master/vpp.env) in the VPP agent repository.
+To check on the supported VPP versions, see the [vpp.env file ](https://github.com/ligato/vpp-agent/blob/master/vpp.env) in the vpp-agent repository.

 To read more about GoVPP, go to the [GoVPP Project wiki](https://wiki.fd.io/view/GoVPP).
 Or see the discussion on the [GoVPPMux VPP plugin_ section][govppmux] of the _User Guide_.

 #### 2. Synchronous VPP call

 Let's return to the tutorial.
-Until now, you have injected the GoVPPMux plugin into the `HelloWorld` plugin , and prepared the VPP channel.
+So far, you have injected the GoVPPMux plugin into the HelloWorld plugin, and prepared the VPP channel.
 In this section, you will configure the loopback interface from the `interfaces.api.json` bindings synchronously.

 Define a new method where the message will be processed, and prepare the request:
 ```go